 - leaves of a few sprigs of fresh thyme

-- desired amount of wiri wiri pepper or scotch bonnet pepper
+- 1-2 wiri wiri peppers or 1 small scotch bonnet pepper

 - ¼ cup water

-- 4 lbs chicken, cut into 3 inch pieces
+- 4 lbs chicken, cut into large chunks, 3 inch pieces

 - 4 tbsp garam masala